elastic/e2e-testing/e2e/README.md

 For Windows or other platform support, we are providing support to run the tests in the ephemeral CI workers for the underlaying platform: in other words, we are going to install the platform-specific binaries under test in a CI worker, connecting to the runtime dependencies of the test suite in a remote location (another worker, Elastic Cloud, etc.).

-## Test Specification

-All the Gherkin (Cucumber) specifications are written in `.feature` files.
-The anatomy of a feature file is:

-- **@tag_name**: A `@` character indicates a tag.
-And tags are used to filter the test execution.
-Tags could be placed on Features (applying the entire file), or on Scenarios (applying just to them).
-At this moment we are tagging each feature file with a tag using module's name, so that we can instrument the test runner to just run one. *more below.
-- **Feature: Blah, blah**: Description in plain English of the group of uses cases (scenarios) in this feature file.
-The feature file should contain just one.
-- **Scenario**: the name in plain English of a specific use case.
-The feature file can contain multiple scenarios.
-- **Scenario Outline**: exactly the same as above, but we are are telling Cucumber that this use case has a matrix, so it has to iterate through the **Examples** table, interpolating those values into the placeholders in the scenario.
-The feature file can contain multiple outlined scenarios.
-- **Given, Then, When, And, But keywords**: Their meaning is extremely important in order to understand the use case they are part of, although they have no real impact in how we use them.
-If we use `doble quotes` around one or more words, that will tell Cucumber the presence of a fixed variable, with value the word/s among the double quotes.
-These variables will be the input parameters of the implementation functions in Go code.
-If we use `angles` around one or more words, that will tell Cucumber the presence of a dynamic variable, taken from the examples table.
-    - **Given** (Optional): It must tell an ocational reader what state must be in place for the use case to be valid.
-    - **When** (Mandatory): It must tell an ocational reader what action or actions trigger the use case.
-    - **Then** (Mandatory): It must tell an ocational reader what outcome has been generated after the use case happens.
-    - **And** (Optional): Used within any of the above clauses, it must tell an ocational reader a secondary preparation (Given), trigger (When), or output (Then) that must be present.
-    - **But** (Optional): Used within any of the above clauses, it must tell an ocational reader a secondary preparation (Given), trigger (When), or output (Then) that must not be present.
-- **Examples:** (Mandatory with Scenario Outline): this `markdown table` will represent the elements to interpolate in the existing dynamic variables in the use case, being each column header the name of the different variables in the table.
-Besides that, each row will result in a test execution.

-A good example could be [this one](./_suites/metricbeat/features/integrations.feature).

 ## Test Implementation

 We are using Cucumber + Godog to implement the tests, which implies that the implementation files are using Go as programming language.
 In these Go files we are going to create the connections to the `Given`, `When`, `Then`, `And`, etc. clauses in a well-known file structure.
 If you have a feature file created, and any well-formatted scenario on it, running `godog` (or `make functional-test`) for that test suite will print out a Go snippet with empty test methods implementing the scenarios that are present in your feature file.